 - Probiotics: Your gastrointestinal tract is the home to billions of bacteria.
-When the bacteria are more in number, your body is more prevalent to inflammation and symptoms of ulcerative colitis.
+When the bacteria are more in number, your body is more prevalent in inflammation and symptoms of ulcerative colitis.
 Therefore eating foods with probiotics or taking probiotic supplements can help boost the health of your gut.

 - Psyllium seed/husk: This fiber supplement can help keep bowel movements regular.
 This may alleviate symptoms, prevent constipation, and make eliminating waste easier.